jamesmengo/PegExchange/README.md

 How to Install: `npm install` <br>
 Running locally: `npm start` <br>
 Run Tests: `npm test` <br>
 Example Calls: Refer to the Tests :).
 There is also a Postman file included in this repository.
-This includes a test hook which will automatically set your authentication token, however you may need to configure you environment.
+This includes a test hook which will automatically set your authentication token, however you may need to manually change some of the id's in the calls.

 The config folder is included for demo purposes.